Actress Anne Heche Dead at 53 - E! Online

 Anne Heche, whose career spanned over three decades and included appearances in over 40 films and television shows, has died on Aug.
 12. She was 53 years old.

-"Today we lost a bright light, a kind and most joyful soul, a loving mother, and a loyal friend," a rep for the star told NBC News in a statement on behalf of Heche's family and friends.
+"Today we lost a bright light, a kind and most joyful soul, a loving mother, and a loyal friend," a rep for the star told E!
+News in a statement on behalf of Heche's family and friends.
 "Anne will be deeply missed but she lives on through her beautiful sons, her iconic body of work, and her passionate advocacy.
 Her bravery for always standing in her truth, spreading her message of love and acceptance, will continue to have a lasting impact."

-The family's rep told NBC News that while Heche is legally dead according to California law, her heart is still beating and she has not been taken off life support in order to allow OneLegacy Foundation enough time to find recipients who will be a match.
+The family's rep told E!
+News that while Heche is legally dead according to California law, her heart is still beating and she has not been taken off life support in order to allow OneLegacy Foundation enough time to find recipients who will be a match.

 News of Heche's passing comes one week after she was involved in an Aug.
 5 car crash.
 The Donnie Brasco star was behind the wheel of her Mini Cooper when it collided into a home in the Mar Vista neighborhood of Los Angeles.
 According to the Los Angeles Fire Department, the vehicle was traveling at a high speed, so it "burst into flames and came to rest 30 feet inside the two-story home."